Itggot-lukas-einlerlarsson/LaTeX-Linter/README.md

 	'cargo build --release'

 The program is then placed in the CWD/target/release/ directory.
+There are also releases for Windows and Linux under the Releases tab

 # Bill of Materials (dependencies)
 You can find all information about the third party components of my program(version, github etc) in the Cargo.toml file.